 Ubiquitous computers will also come in different sizes, each suited to a particular task.
-My colleagues and I have built what we call tabs, pads and boards: inch-scale machines that approximate active Post-It notes, foot-scale ones that behave something like a sheet of paper (or a book or a magazine), and yard-scale displays that are the equivalent of a blackboard or bulletin board.
+My colleagues and I have built what we call tabs, pads and boards: inch-scale machines that approximate active Post-it notes, foot-scale ones that behave something like a sheet of paper (or a book or a http://computer.org/pervasive magazine) and yard-scale displays that are the equivalent of a blackboard or bulletin board.